-In Processors with Support For Intel EM641 (Conta.)
-MSR Address Description IA32_MCG_RBP 186H Contains state of the RBP register at the time of the machine-check error.
-IA32_MCG_RSP 187H Contains state of the RSP register at the time of the machine-check error.
-IA32_MCG_RFLAGS 188H Contains state of the RFLAGS register at the time of the machine- check error.
-IA32_MCG_RIP 189H Contains state of the RIP register at the time of the machine-check error.
-IA32_MCG_MISC 18AH When set, indicates that a page asist of page fault occurred during DS normal operation.
+MSR Address Description IA32_MCG_RBX 181H Contains state of the RBX register at the time of the machine-check error.
+IA32_MCG_RCX 182H Contains state of the RCX register at the time of the machine- check error.
+IA32_MCG_RDX 183H Contains state of the RDX register at the time of the machine- check error.
+IA32_MCG_RSI 184H Contains state of the RSI register at the time of the machine- check error.
+IA32_MCG_RDI 185H Contains state of the RDI register at the time of the machine- check error.
+IA32_MCG_RBP 186H Contains state of the RBP register at the time of the machine- check error.
+IA32_MCG_RSP 187H Contains state of the RSP register at the time of the machine- check error.
+IA32_MCG_RFLAGS 188H Contains state of the RFLAGS register at the time of the machine-check error.
+IA32_MCG_RIP 189H Contains state of the RIP register at the time of the machine- check error.
+IA32_MCG_MISC 18AH When set, indicates that a page assist or page fault occurred during DS normal operation.
 IA32_MCG RSERVED[1:5] 18BH- 18FH These registers, if present, are reserved.
-IA32_MCG_R8 190H Contains state of the R8 register at the time of the machine-check error.
-IA32_MCG_R9 191H Contains state of the R9 register at the time of the machine-check error.
-IA32_MCG_R10 192H Contains state of the R10 register at the time of the machine-check error.
-IA32_MCG_R11 193H Contains state of the R11 register at the time of the machine-check error.
-IA32_MCG_R12 194H Contains state of the R12 register at the time of the machine-check error.
-IA32_MCG_R13 194H Contains state of the R8 register at the time of the machine-check error.
-IA32_MCG_R14 196H Contains state of the R14 register at the time of the machine-check error.
-IA32_MCG_R15 197H Contains state of the R15 register at the time of the machine-check error.
+IA32_MCG_R8 190H Contains state of the R8 register at the time of the machine- check error.
+IA32_MCG_R9 191H Contains state of the R9 register at the time of the machine- check error.
+IA32_MCG_R10 192H Contains state of the R10 register at the time of the machine- check error.
+IA32_MCG_R11 193H Contains state of the R11 register at the time of the machine- check error.
+IA32_MCG_R12 194H Contains state of the R12 register at the time of the machine- check error.
+IA32_MCG_R13 195H Contains state of the R13 register at the time of the machine- check error.
+IA32_MCG_R14 196H Contains state of the R14 register at the time of the machine- check error.

-Table 14-2.
-Extended Machine Check State MSRs In Processors With Support For Intel EM64T (Contd.)
+Table 14-4.
+Extended Machine Check State MSRsIn Processors With Support For Intel 64 Architecture (Contd.)